Obama orders streamlining of foreign tourist visas

-ORLANDO President Barack Obama on Thursday ordered the streamlining of applications for foreign tourist visas to the United States, focused on increasingly affluent Chinese and Brazilian visitors, in an effort to boost tourism and create jobs.
+WASHINGTON President Barack Obama on Thursday ordered the streamlining of applications for foreign tourist visas, focused heavily on increasingly affluent Chinese and Brazilian visitors, in an effort to boost U.S. tourism and create jobs.

-Obama announced the modest package of reforms at the Disney World theme park in Florida, a state whose economy is heavily dependent on the tourist industry.

-The state, closely divided between Democrats and Republicans, will be a crucial battleground in November, when Obama faces a re-election vote that may hinge on Americans' perceptions of his handling of the economy.

-He joked that the visit to Disney World was one of the rare instances that his daughters, Sasha and Malia, envied him.

-"Maybe, for once, they will actually ask me at dinner how my day went," Obama said.

-The visa changes were the latest measures rolled out by Obama to show voters he is serious about boosting the still-sluggish labor market and will act on his own whenever possible in the face of election-year gridlock in Congress.
+The package of mostly modest reforms were the latest measures rolled out by Obama to show voters he is serious about boosting the still-sluggish labor market and will act on his own whenever possible in the face of election-year gridlock in Congress.

-Obama said the new steps would help cut through red tape and make it easier for foreign tourists to come to the United States.
+Obama planned to formally unveil the steps to cut through red tape and make it easier for foreign tourists to come to the United States as he visited Disney World in Orlando on Thursday.

+Florida, which relies heavily on foreign tourist dollars, is a political battleground state considered crucial to Obama's re-election prospects, and recent polls have shown his popularity slipping there.

+"Every year, tens of millions of tourists from all over the world come and visit America," Obama said in a statement.
+"And the more folks who visit America, the more Americans we get back to work.
+We need to help businesses all across the country grow and create jobs, compete and win."

 The White House estimated that more than 1 million U.S. jobs could be created in the next decade if the country increased its share of the international travel market.